apache/echarts-doc/en/option/partial/group-id.md

 ]                              ]
 ```

-The 3 groups of data above come from 3 options, and by specifying `groupId` and `childGroupId` for the data items a relationship of "father-child-grandChild" is formed in the 3 options.
-In this way,  after `setOption` is called, Echarts will try to find the "father-child" or "child-father" relationship of the old option and the new one.
+The 3 groups of data above come from 3 options, and by specifying `groupId` and `childGroupId` for the data items a relationship of "parent-child-grandChild" is formed in the 3 options.
+In this way,  after `setOption` is called, Apache ECharts will try to find the "parent-child" or "child-parent" relationship of the old option and the new one.
 If the relationship exists, the matching data items will be applied to a drilldown animation or an aggregation one.

 If a data item has no child data then there is no need to specify a `childGroupId` at all.